Marvin Musquin

 Marvin Musquin (born 30 December 1989 in La Réole, France) is a French former professional motocross and supercross racer.
 He competed in the Motocross World Championships from 2004 to 2010 and the AMA Motocross Championships from 2011 to 2023.
 He is a two-time MX2 World Champion & the 2015 250cc AMA Supercross East Champion.

 Motocross career

 2004-2008

 In 2004, Musquin won the European Motocross Championship in the 85cc class.
-He followed this by winning the 2006 125cc Junior World Championship.
+He followed this by winning the third place in 2006 125cc Junior World Championship.
 He competed on a privateer Honda in the 2008 F.I.M.
 MX2-GP world championship, finishing in 14th place.

 2009-2010

 Musquin won the 2009 F.I.M.
 MX2-GP World Championship and, successfully defended his title in 2010 while riding for the KTM factory racing team managed by former world champion Stefan Everts.

 2011-2015

 Since 2011, Musquin has competed in the 250cc class of the AMA Motocross Championship, finishing the 2013 season in third place overall.
 In 2014 he won the first Red Bull Straight Rhythm in the 250cc class.
 In 2015 he won the East Supercross 250MX class Championship.
 Musquin was also a member of the victorious French 2015 Motocross des Nations team that included Gautier Paulin and Romain Febvre.